History of the Butler University Marching Band

 Epsilon chapter of Tau Beta Sigma was chartered as a sister

 organization to Kappa Kappa Psi.
-The Epsilon chapter was the fifth
+The Epsilon chapter was just the

 Consistent growth marked the 50s.
 In 1958, Michael Lekrone became